Max Mermelstein: Popular culture

-The news program 60 Minutes tried feature Mermelstein's story five times but the federal witness protection program would not permit it, as Mermelstein's case was too high-profile at the time.
+The news program 60 Minutes tried to feature Mermelstein's story five times but the federal witness protection program would not permit it, as Mermelstein's case was too high-profile at the time.

 Jeff Leen, co-author to the Pulitzer prize-winning book Kings of Cocaine, devoted an entire chapter to Mermelstein and is the only professional reporter to ever interview him.
 Leen is a six-time Pulitzer winner, former Miami Herald Chief Investigative Journalist and current assistant managing editor in charge of The Washington Post's investigations unit.

 Associate Jon Roberts' self-proclaimed tale was chronicled in the documentary Cocaine Cowboys (2006), an indie hit that spawned a 2008 sequel.
 He appears in archive footage in the reloaded version of this documentary near the end.

 An HBO series and a film by Paramount Pictures — starring Mark Wahlberg, according to Variety — are in the works.

-Documentary producer Alfred Spellman of Cocaine Cowboys states on his rak on tur website, "Jeff Leen's book Kings of Cocaine led me to Max's book, The Man Who Made it Snow, which in turn led us to Jon Roberts and Mickey Munday.
+Documentary producer Alfred Spellman of Cocaine Cowboys states on his website rakontur.com, "Jeff Leen's book Kings of Cocaine led me to Max's book, The Man Who Made it Snow, which in turn led us to Jon Roberts and Mickey Munday.
 We had tried to feature Max for Cocaine Cowboys.
 I had found out that he was living in Sarasota, Florida.
 Sgt.
 Al Singleton of the Miami Dade Police Department arranged for us to speak on the phone twice in late 2003.
 Max had just testified against Fabio Ochoa in federal court in Miami earlier that year and didn't seem eager to talk to me, so eventually I gave up."

 In 2011, Roberts (with co-author Evan Wright) and Munday separately published memoirs about their "Cocaine Cowboys" exploits (American Desperado and Tall Tales, respectively), which mention Mermelstein.
 Jon Roberts states, "Rafa Cardona Salazar was "like a lieutenant and controlled almost every kilo of coke that came into this country from Medellín.
 One day I came, he had this American guy there and he introduces the American and says, 'This is my compadre.
 You know I'm not in town a lot, but whatever it is you need, he'll take care of it.
 Don't worry about it.
 Max was a trusted person.
 In the beginning, it was 75 to 100 kilos a week.
 When you bring somebody a million dollars a week, a bond grows between people.
 The government had no idea, and honest to God, if it wasn't for Max Mermelstein...
 They knew nothing.'

 He was interviewed in a disguise in documentaries by PBS Frontline about the Cocaine Cartel associate George Jung, and about Pablo Escobar.

+He was portrayed by actor David Piggott in the Netflix limited series Griselda.